josephworks/games/README.md

 # https://josephworks.github.io/games
-Website for the GeekyGames organization.
+Website from the GeekyGames organization.